Data Model¶

 patient_id |

-string | Patient identifier (must match dynamic.csv) |
+string | Patient identifier matching dynamic.csv |

 patient_id,age,sex,insurance